isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1479.md

 ---
-title: 'Robotic arms'
+title: 'Autonomous Robotic Servers'
 permalink: /productivity-solutions-grant/solutionrepo/solution1479
 ---

-## Robotic arms
+## Autonomous Robotic Servers

 ## Overview

 **Description**

-Robotic arms that are:
-- Programmable mechanical arms integrated into industrial robots or collaborative robots; and
-- Arms consist of segments connected by rotary and linear joints, allowing for controlled, precise and accurate movements; and
-- Robotic arms are attached with end effectors designed for a wide variety of functions such as pick & place, parts rotation & placement, tool handling and assembly.
+Autonomous robots that aid in food delivery or collection of soiled crockery to and from customers’ tables in an F&B outlet.
+Robotic servers are pre-programmed and mapped according to the store layout.
+They leverage on technologies such as VSLAM (Visual Simultaneous Localization and Mapping), LiDAR (Light Detection and Ranging), 3D obstacle avoidance etc.

-Cost of equipment capped at $37,500 per unit
+Cost of equipment capped at $15,500 per unit

 ## Solution Packages Option(s)